spine-tools/Spine-Toolbox/docs/source/publishing_to_pypi.rst

 for more information.
 To avoid entering your username and password every time, see `Keyring support in twine documentation <https://twine.readthedocs.io/en/latest/#keyring-support>`_.

-If everything went smoothly, you are ready to upload the the real index.
+If everything went smoothly, you are ready to upload the real index.
 Again, you need to register to PyPI and ask to become a maintainer of the package you want to upload to.
 Upload the distribution using